 Semantics could be quite confusing.
 What is terrorism?
 Being a planetary phenomenon terrorism could be defined as an application of unconventional, unexpected and illegal power designed to achieve political goals.

-the same moral principles being sought.
-The law of diminishing returns applies
+terms of the same moral principles being sought.
+The law of diminishing returns